moryba/useful-notes/notes.md

 In addition to these features, chatbots can be extended to do far more sophisticated tasks by hooking them up to databases or using them to trigger a call to a human support representative.
 While these concepts are outside the scope of this lesson, it is worth understanding that a chatbot can be more useful when fit into more complex software.

-# Retrieval-Based Chatbots

-## Intro to Bag-of-Words

-    The bag-of-words language model is a simple-yet-powerful tool to have up your sleeve when working on natural language processing (NLP).

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Data Structure - class